7Block Labs

 2) Emit a 402 with variant-specific paymentRequirements

-Return only the assigned variant to prevent client-side cherry-picking.
-Here’s a minimal 402 for the “exact on Base” scheme with two example prices—pick one per user:
+Return just the assigned variant to avoid any client-side cherry-picking.
+Below, you’ll find a simple 402 for the “exact on Base” scheme, featuring two example prices--choose one for each user:

 HTTP/1.1 402 Payment Required